Innovative Art History Courses Taught by Leading Art Historians

 Master's students can specialize in Italian or Northern Renaissance Art, Modern European Art, American Art from Colonial to Contemporary, and Asian Art (China and Japan).
 Undergraduate students can major or minor in art history, and can tailor the degree to a specific area of focus.

 Our Prime Location in Washington, DC

 American University's campus is an 84-acre arboretum, centered in a safe neighborhood close to Embassy Row.
-The Art History Program is located in a dramatically designed post-modernist building, the Katzen Art Center, which offers cutting-edge facilities to all art programs at AU and also houses the American University Museum.
-World-renowned museums are just a Metro ride away, with the Tenleytown Metro stop accessible by a short walk or free shuttle bus service from campus.
+The Art History Program is located in a dramatically designed post-modernist building, the Katzen Art Center, which offers cutting-edge facilities and houses the American University Museum.
+Other world-renowned museums are just a Metro ride away, with the Tenleytown Metro stop accessible by a short walk or free shuttle bus service from campus.

 Unique Opportunities including Museum Studies